-Covered Projects.
-While a voucher agency is not required to establish a voucher inventory turnover cap, if implemented, the voucher agency must create and maintain a waiting list in the order in which the request from eligible households were received.

-3. Project Turnover Cap.
+- 4.2.Voucher Inventory Turnover Cap.
+Recognizing the limitation on the availability of turnover vouchers from year to year, the voucher agency would not be required, in any year, to provide more than one-third of its turnover vouchers to the residents of Covered Projects.
+While a voucher agency is not required to establish a voucher inventory turnover cap, if implemented, the voucher agency must create and maintain a waiting list in the order in which the request from eligible households were received. - 2-3.
+Project Turnover Cap.
 Also recognizing the limited availability of turnover vouchers and the importance of managing turnover in the best interests of the project, in any year, an owner may limit the number of Choice-Mobility moves exercised by eligible residents to 15 percent of the assisted units in the project.
-(For example, if the project has 100 assisted units, the owner could limit the number of families exercising Choice-Mobility to 15 in any year, but not less than 15.)
+(For example, if the project has 100 assisted units, the owner could limit the number of families exercising Choice-Mobility to 15 in any year, but not less than 15)-.)
 While a voucher agency is not required to establish a project turnover cap, if implemented the voucher agency must create and maintain a waiting list in the order in which the requests from eligible households were received.

 HUD recognizes that not all Mod Rehab Owners will have access to sufficient vouchers to support this effort.
 HUD will provide voucher agencies that make a commitment to converting properties bonus points under the Section Eight Management Assessment Program (SEMAP) for deconcentration.

+Project owners should include in their Financing Plan their intention to provide Choice Mobility at the project and submit all required documentation.
 Additionally, HUD will grant a good-cause exemption for no more than 10 percent of units in the Demonstration.
-All Mod Rehab owners are eligible to request a good-cause exemption in their Conversion Plan, unless the project owner administers, directly or through an affiliate, a Housing Choice Voucher program.
+All Mod Rehab owners are eligible to request a good-cause exemption in their FinancingConversion Plan, unless the project owner administers, directly or through an affiliate, a Housing Choice Voucher program.

 Unless exempt, project owners should include in their Conversion Plan their intention to provide Choice-Mobility at the Project and include the following as part of the House Rules for the associated project: "Family Right to Move.
 Each family has the option to obtain tenant-based rental assistance (commonly known as a Housing Choice Voucher) from [name of the PHA], subject to certain program limitations, at any time after the second year of occupancy.
 Before providing notice to terminate the lease, the family must first contact the PHA to request tenant-based rental assistance if the family wishes to move with continued assistance.
 If tenant-based rental assistance is not immediately available, the PHA shall give the family priority to receive the next available opportunity for tenant-based rental assistance.
-After the PHA offers the family the opportunity for tenant-based rental assistance in accordance with HUD requirements and after the family has secured a lease with such tenant-based rental assistance, the family must give the owner advance written notice of intent to vacate (with a copy to the PHA) in accordance with the lease."
+After the PHA offers the family the opportunity for tenant-based rental assistance in accordance with HUD requirements and after the family has secured a lease with such tenantbased rental assistance, the family must give the owner advance written notice of intent to vacate (with a copy to the PHA) in accordance with the lease."